- What kind of research does Gateway for Cancer Research fund?

 What is Gateway’s cancer research approval process?

-Gateway's approval process is comprised of five steps
+A. Gateway's approval process is comprised of five steps:

 - As part of a Letter of Intent, researchers answer basic questions about fit with Gateway’s funding criteria, provide contact information, and provide concise summaries of the research proposal, including objectives, methodology, and budget.